kensnyder/poly-crypto/README.md

 ### AES-256 GCM

-As of January 2019, the most secure symmetric encryption that is available across PHP, NodeJS and Python is AES-256 Encryption with GCM block mode.
+As of February 2019, the most secure symmetric encryption that is available across PHP, NodeJS and Python is AES-256 Encryption with GCM block mode.
 With the right arguments and options, these 3 libraries can decrypt one another's encrypted strings: Python's PyCryptodome, PHP 7.1's openssl_* functions and npm's node-forge.

 ### Bcrypt

-As of January 2019, the industry standard for hashing passwords is bcrypt.
+As of February 2019, the industry standard for hashing passwords is bcrypt.
 These 3 libraries can hash and verify one another's hashes: Python's bcrypt, PHP's password_hash function, npm's bcrypt-js

 ### urandom

-Cryptographic randomness is hard.
+Cryptographic randomness is tricky.
 These 3 sources can provide good randomness: Python's os.urandom() function, PHP's openssl_random_pseudo_bytes() function and Node's crypto.randomBytes() function.

 ## Use cases